BoomerangProject/boomerang-wiki/meetings/2018-09-Meetings.md

 Kyle and Ben discussed Boomerang's reward structure and how users and workers can accumulate boom through reviews and how businesses can set up a reward structure for it's workers and users.
 We discussed a potential verbage shift - will discuss further with Garin when he is in Boston next week.

 Kyle and Ben discussed [metatransaction standards](https://github.com/austintgriffith/meta-transaction-format-share) which are currently being discussed and created by a community of ethereum developers.
 This also includes the concepts behind a Metatransaction Relayer Pool which Boomerang can eventually make use of.

+###  Work Notes 9/21/2018
+Kyle has continued to poke at the [Boomerang Universal Login Proof of Concept](https://github.com/BoomerangProject/boomerang-universal-login) while merging in changes from its parent fork.